-One business objective is to provide liquidity and engage in market-making in equity-related assets.
+One business objective is to provide liquidity and engage in market making, etc. in equity-related assets.
 The objective is to have a leading market position in the Nordic equity market.
-The Group's equity market risk is limited relative to the market risk derived from interest rates.
+The Group's equity market risk is limited as compared to the market risk derived from interest rates.
 The Group is currently winding down a legacy commodity OTC derivatives book.
 As part of this process, the Group has reduced market risk to an insignificant level since it does not want to take on material commodity market risk.
 In the long term, the Group aims to assume only very limited market risk in oil futures as a hedging tool for the inflation trading book.
 The Group is not allowed to take physical positions in any commodity.

-The following table sets forth information on the VaR for trading-related activities at C&I (VaR estimates for the various risk types are calculated on a standalone basis, while the total VaR includes diversification effects; confidence level of 95 percent for a one-day horizon), by risk category as at the dates indicated:
+The following table sets forth information on the VaR for trading-related activities at LC&I (VaR estimates for the various risk types are calculated on a standalone basis, while the total VaR includes diversification effects; confidence level of 95 percent for a one-day horizon), by risk category as at the dates indicated:

-2020 2()19 2018
+2021 2020 2019

 Average for the year As at December 31 Average for the year As at December 31 Average for the year As at December 31

-· (DKK in millions) ·
+(DKK in millions)

-Bond spread risk 24 27 17 13 22 19
+Bond spread risk 25 20 24 27 17 13

-Interest rate risk 26 26 23 25 27 23
+Interest rate risk 32 23 26 26 23 25

-Equity risk 12 14 5 12 5 3
+Foreign exchange risk 7 8 3 12 2 2

-Foreign exchange risk 3 12 2 2 3 2
+Equity risk 4 1 12 14 5 12

-Diversification effects (36) (51) (21) (26) (28) (17)
+Diversification effects (39 ) (31 ) (36 ) (51 ) (21 ) (26 )

-Total VaR 29 28 26 26 30 30
+Total VaR 29 21 28 26 26